 The initiators of the shared project idea were Ms Sudra, a primary school teacher at the DSN at the time, and Mr and Ms Busch.
 This led to the creation of a project, which is still pursued intensively today: communal learning in science workshops for the 10th and 11th grades at the DSN and the Star Kid School.

 In the end, it looked as if the school would not be able to open.
-The first inspection on the part of the Kenyan Ministry of Education was about the structural conditions at the schools.
+The first inspection on the part of the Kenyan Ministry of Education was about the structural conditions at the school and the small classrooms.